casouri/vundo/README.txt

   q   to quit, you can also type C-g

+  [remap save-buffer]
+      to save the buffer at the current undo state

 n/p may need some more explanation.
 In the following tree, n/p can move between A and B because they share a parent (thus at a branching point), but not C and D.